w3c/wcag3/informative/act-rules/web/current-step-is-identified-by-page-heading.md

 ### Passed example 2

 On a retail website, the current step in the checkout flow is indicated using a bold CSS style.
-Although the page's h1 is “Checkout”, it does not correspond to any specific step and instead describes the overall multi-step process.
+Although the page's h1 is "Checkout", it does not correspond to any specific step and instead describes the overall multi-step process.
 The subsequent h2 serves as the unique page heading for the step and clearly represents the current step.
 There are no other headings corresponding to the remaining steps.

 ```
 <ol>
 	<li>
-		<a href=”step1.html” style=”font-wieght:bold”>Shipping Address</a>
+		<a href="step1.html" style="font-wieght:bold">Shipping Address</a>
 	</li>
 	<li>
-		<a href=”step2.html”>Billing Address</a>
+		<a href="step2.html">Billing Address</a>
 	</li>
 	<li>
 		<span>Payment Info</span>